Sep 05, 2019

 What your eyes tell you about your health?

-This week’s blog on ‘What your eyes tell you about your health’ has been authored by Dr. Luisa Sastre, Specialist Ophthalmologist in Medical Retina.
+This week’s blog on ‘What your eyes tell you about your health’ has been contributed by Dr. Luisa Sastre, Specialist Ophthalmologist in Medical Retina.

 “Do you have sleep problems?” the doctor asked while examining my eyes.
 “Yes, I do.
 How can you know that?
 “I replied in amazement.